MARATHON DIGITAL HOLDINGS, INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed against Marathon Digital Holdings, Inc. in the United States District Court for the District of N

-NEW YORK, Dec.
-31, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been against Marathon Digital Holdings, Inc. (f/k/a Marathon Patent Group, Inc.) ("Marathon" or the "Company") (NASDAQ: MARA) in the United States District Court for the District of Nevada on behalf of investors who purchased or acquired the common stock of Marathon between October 13, 2020 and November 15, 2021, inclusive (the "Class Period").
+NEW YORK, Jan.
+04, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been against Marathon Digital Holdings, Inc. (f/k/a Marathon Patent Group, Inc.) (“Marathon” or the “Company”) ( MARA) in the United States District Court for the District of Nevada on behalf of investors who purchased or acquired the common stock of Marathon between October 13, 2020 and November 15, 2021, inclusive (the “Class Period”).

 All investors who purchased the shares of Marathon Digital Holdings, Inc. and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.